 Michigan Crossroads Council has some of the finest properties in the United States.
 Whether you are part of a religious, school, or Scouting group, we are pleased you are considering us for your next conference, camp out or weekend activity.
-Reservations are now open for 2016-2017 (through 8-31-17) so, if you know what you want make your reservation now click “Make Your Reservation Now” below.
-If not, take a look at each individual property to be your guide.
+Reservations are now open for 2017-2018 (through 8-31-18).
+Click “Make Your Reservation Now” below to register.
+If you would like to learn more about our camp properties, please look below.

 Cole Canoe Base